Gogomoe/SUSTech_CS102A_works/README.md

 ### Introduce

-This repository contains solutions of assignments in `Introduction to Computer Programming A Lab` of SUSTC.
+This repository contains solutions of assignments in `Introduction to Computer Programming A` of SUSTC.

+The modules with prefix "lab" are assignments of Lab class.
+With prefix "week" are assignments of Lecture class.

 Welcome to communicate.